ElMassimo/capybara-compose/docs/api/index.md

 ### **delegate_to_test_context**

 Makes the specified methods from the RSpec or Cucumber context available in the test helper instance.

+This is useful when defining custom logic in support files.

+For one-off usages, you may call [`test_context`][test_context] manually in the instance.

 - **Arguments**:
   - `{Symbol} *method_names`: the methods to delegate to the test context